-A signal to spread: Scientists identify potent driver of metastasisMarch 10th, 2014 in Cancer /
+A signal to spread: Scientists identify potent driver of metastasisMarch 10, 2014 in Medicine & Health / Cancer

 An international team of researchers led by scientists at The Wistar Institute have discovered and defined LIMD2, a protein that can drive metastasis, the process where tumors spread throughout the body.